I See New People

 Geocyber:

 The Geocyber area was meant to focus on the overlap of international affairs boiling over into kinetic conflict, and what that meant online.
 Instead it’s taken on a similar focus and tone to the retired Neal Rauhauser Wordpress site.
-During the decade prior to the launch of IIB I would pick a new research direction after every presidential election, with climate change, and energy/food/water security featuring strongly.
+During the decade prior to the launch of NIB I would pick a new research direction after every presidential election, with climate change, and energy/food/water security featuring strongly.

 Disinfodrome: